 Keep in mind that the Lillies will take over if you don’t keep up with them.
 So make sure to remove some every so often.

 Plants add aeration and a food source for your fish.
-They are a necessary part to a successful ecosystem.
+They are a necessary part of a successful ecosystem.

 Adding Other Elements